alvaroloes/enumer/README.md

 ## Additional functions of this fork
 This fork additionally implements the Scanner and Valuer interface to use a enum seamlessly in a database model.

+## TODO
+- Add a flag to optionally generate implementation of Scanner und Valuer interface